How to Become a Judge in India After LLB

 How to become Supreme Court Judge

 The Indian Judiciary system comprises the Supreme Court, High Courts, and Subordinate Courts.
 The Supreme Court is the highest court, located in New Delhi.
 The verdict passed by the Supreme Court cannot be challenged or overruled by any other court in India.
-We have provided here details of the eligibility criteria for how to become supreme court judge.
+We have provided here details of the eligibility criteria for how to become a supreme court judge.

-To become a judge of supreme court of India, a person must be a citizen of India
+To become a judge of supreme court of India,

 Note: One can also be eligible to become a Supreme Court Judge, if he or she is an exceptional Jurist, according to the President of India.